Why Your Posts Schedule Is (Probably) The Weakest Part Of Your GBP

 Keep posts between 150 and 300 words.
 Any shorter and they feel thin; any longer and Google truncates the preview.
 End with a call-to-action button where it makes sense — "Call", "Book", "Learn more" — not every post needs one.

 If writing 2-3 posts a week still sounds like a lot, that is what Klinically was built for.
-The AI drafts a full week in about 60 seconds based on your business voice, you spend a few minutes editing, and they schedule themselves.
-Before you start, run a free audit so you know which post categories your profile is missing most.
+The AI drafts a full week in about 60 seconds, plus the platform runs a website SEO audit, AI search visibility audit (ChatGPT, Perplexity, Gemini), and NAP consistency check — covering every local SEO pillar, not just GBP.
+Before you start, run a free audit so you know which signals your business is missing most.

 Industries Using These Post Ideas Right Now